 and the magnetic Hamiltonian vector field $X^B_H$ with respect to the magnetic symplectic form $\omega^B$ can be expressed that

 See Marsden et al. \cite{mamiorpera07}.\\

-In order to describe the nonholonomic magnetic Hamiltonian system, in the following we first give completeness and regularity conditions for nonholonomic constraint of a mechanical system, see Le\'{o}n and Wang \cite{lewa15}.
-In fact, in order to describe the dynamics of a nonholonomic mechanical system, we need some restriction conditions for nonholonomic constraint of the system.
+In order to describe the nonholonomic magnetic Hamiltonian system, in the following we first give the completeness and regularity conditions for nonholonomic constraints of a mechanical system, see Le\'{o}n and Wang \cite{lewa15}.
+In fact, in order to describe the dynamics of a nonholonomic mechanical system, we need some restriction conditions for nonholonomic constraints of the system.
 At first, we note that the set of Hamiltonian vector fields forms a Lie algebra with respect to the Lie bracket, since $X_{\{f,g\}}=-[X_f, X_g]. $ But, the Lie bracket operator, in general, may not be closed on the restriction of a nonholonomic constraint.
-Thus, we have to give the following completeness condition for nonholonomic constraint of a system.\\
+Thus, we have to give the following completeness condition for nonholonomic constraints of a system.\\